Skip to Content

 In some places, the working conditions are not really that good and the morale is not good, which does not make it the best working holiday.

-If you want to take the plunge without doing the heavy lifting yourself, the best option is to rely on a third-agency called Appellation Contrôlée.
+If you want to take the plunge without doing the heavy lifting yourself, the best option is to rely on a third-party agency called Appellation Contrôlée.

 So, if you are looking for a more international vibe, look no further.

-If you are an EU citizen, you can register with Pole Emploi and browse through many job ads.
-All you need to do is type ‘Coupe des Vendange’ or ‘Porteur des Vendanges’, and call the farmer.
+If you are an EU citizen, you can register with Pole Emploi and browse through many job ads for picking grapes jobs.

 Key takeaway: Find a good place with Apcon.
 If you really want to find a job through the Pole Emploi, make sure to find a place where at least food is included.